jonahsnider/murmurhash-wasm/contributing.md

 ## Prequisites

-This project uses [Node.js](https://nodejs.org) to run, so make sure you have a version compatible with the one listed in `package.json`.
+This project uses [Node.js](https://nodejs.org) to run, so make sure you have a version compatible with the one listed in `.node-version`.

 [Yarn](https://yarnpkg.com) is used to manage dependencies and run scripts.
 After cloning the repository you can use this command to install dependencies: